What Is A Collaborative Divorce In Singapore And How Does It Work?

 Collaborative Divorce (Collaborative Family Practice) is a relatively dispute resolution process in Singapore that offers an alternative to the traditional divorce process.
 Collaborative divorce is a voluntary and client-centred legal process.

-It involves both parties engaging their own Singapore Dispute Resolution Centre-accredited lawyers who work together in a cooperative manner to reach a settlement.
-This approach is designed to help couples navigate the divorce process less contentiously and more constructively.
+It involves both parties engaging their own Singapore Dispute Resolution Centre-accredited lawyers, who work together cooperatively to reach a settlement.
+This approach is designed to help couples navigate the divorce process more constructively and less contentiously.

 In Singapore, the collaborative divorce process fits within the existing legal system as an alternative to the traditional divorce process.